Survey of Occupational Injuries and Illnesses (SOII)

 what appears to be out of sequence numbering.
 However, when viewed as a whole

-the “Background of the Survey” section on the BLS website for additional
+of the Survey” section on the BLS website for additional information.

 Census of Fatal Occupational Injuries (CFOI)

-During 2014, the State of Nevada experienced a total of 40 at-work fatalities from injuries.
+During 2016, the State of Nevada experienced 54 at-work fatalities from injuries.